Configure System Event Notifications

 For a cloud deployment:

-1. Create the notification channel using this form of the CLI command:
+Create the notification channel using the following command:

 netq add notification channel email <text-channel-name> to <text-email-toids>